wp-plugins/add-headers/readme.txt

 = What is the target audience of this plugin? =

-This plugin exists strictly for people who know exactly what they are doing.
+This plugin exists only for people who know exactly what they are doing.

 = What knowledge is required before being able to understand what this plugin is doing? =